froid1911/ethberlinzwei-greencity/README.md

 ### Iot

 - Arduino with Hardware Security Module and GPS Sensor
-- should post signed data into 3Box Thread (doestn work)
+- should post signed data into 3Box Thread (doesnt work)

 ### Contract